ImtiazVision/Amazon-Web-Services-AWS-/Chunk_3_IAM.md

-**IAM** Allow  us to control who has access to AWS resources and what degree of access they have.
+**IAM** allow  us to control who has access to AWS resources and what degree of access they have.
 When considering IAM, keep the following factors in mind:-

 IAM isn't limited to a certain location or state.